jaafit/eclipse-boardgame-helper/README.md

 * Computer (white) - number of computers
 * Shield (black) - number of shields
 * Initiative - number of initiative
-* Cannons:
-    * Ion (yellow) - number of ion cannons
-    * Plasma (orange) - number of plasma cannons
-    * Antimatter (red) - number of antimatter cannons
+* Cannons - number of cannons
-* Rockets (on a standard module is 2 rocket; need enter 2, not 1, for each module):
+* Missiles (standard module is 2 missile; enter 2, not 1, for each module)
-    * Ion (yellow) - number of ion rockets
-    * Plasma (orange) - number of plasma rockets
-    * Antimatter (red) - number of antimatter rockets

-Select number of battles calculation.
+Select number of battles for the calculation.
-Algorithm will simulate a predetermined number of battles and display average statistics.
+Algorithm will simulate that number of battles and display average statistics.
 **Attention**, a lot of battles will lead to long-term calculation.

-After select all parameters, press "Run Battle" for get results.
+After selecting all parameters, press "Run Battle" to get results.

 # Races

-Select race for play by randomly.
+Select race to play randomly.
 Select the probability of selection of each race and press "Get random race" for get results.